AdaCore/gnatstudio/docs/users_guide/remote.rst

   * plink (Windows tool) in ssh, rsh or telnet mode

   See :ref:`Defining_a_remote_connection_tool` if you need to add a different tool.
-If a tool isn't in your path (for example, because it's not installed), it won't appear in the tools list.
-Some tools incompatible with GPS aren't displayed either, such as the Microsoft telnet client.
+If a tool is not in your path (for example, because it's not installed), it won't appear in the tools list.
+Some tools incompatible with GPS are not displayed either, such as the Microsoft telnet client.

 * Shell